raghad-o/ai-voice-assistant/README.md

 2. **AI Processing:** Sends the recognized text to Cohere LLM to generate an intelligent response.
 3. **Text-to-Speech (TTS):** Converts the AI response back into speech using Piper TTS.

-The assistant supports Arabic and English conversations and provides a flexible structure that can be customized depending on the intended use case.

 ## Features